awssreejith/keycloak-springboot-security/README.md

 keycloak.bearer-only                = true

-3) implement configuration class and rest controller [check the source code in git]
+3) Implement configuration class and rest controller [check the source code]

-4) ensure the endpoints are not accesible simply through GET request
+4) Ensure the endpoints are not accesible simply through GET request

-5) issue the proper curl command with the token as below
+5) Issue the proper curl command with the token as below

+	Note:For linux replace double quotes with single quotes

 For player
 ==========